Posted: Thu 30th Dec 2021

 The Bank Referral Scheme was introduced to offer debt finance to businesses that had applied for a bank loan or overdraft and been refused.

 In this blog, we explain how the scheme works, which banks are involved, and how businesses refused bank finance can take advantage of the scheme.

 Before the government set up the scheme back in 2016, hundreds of thousands of small and medium-sized business were applying for a bank loan or overdraft.
 Of that number, a quarter were initially declined by their bank, and yet only 3% were referred to other sources of finance.

-There are approximately 360 providers of finance in the UK, but busy business owners do not have the time to research the market and to decide which type of finance is right for their business.
-Many will simply seek finance from their local bank and give up if refused.
+There are several hundred finance providers in the UK, but many business owners don't have the time to research the market and identify finance that's right for them.
+A significant number simply seek finance from their local bank and give up if refused.

 How does the scheme work?

 If you apply to one of the major banks (see below) for finance and are refused, by law the bank must offer you a referral to the three government-approved finance platforms on the Bank Referral Scheme.
 These are: